psousa50/bdd-llm-experiments/spec.md

 # Specs

-#Given
+## Given

-My name is Pedro Sousa
-I want to make a reservation for Hotel Palace, for 2 people, starting on 10/10/2024 and ending on 12/10/2024.
+My name is Pedro Sousa and I want to make a reservation for Hotel Palace, for 2 people, starting on 10/10/2024 and ending on 12/10/2024.

-#When
+## When

 I ask for a reservation to my assistant

-#Then
+## Then

 My assistant should make a reservation with the following data: